 I’m so glad to be blogging again and especially to be participating in the Int’l Bloggers Club monthly round up of awesome projects with my besties from around the world.
 This month we decided to do a wood project for our monthly post.
+In this post I’ll be sharing How to Make Wall Décor Using a Cutting Board.

 I knew right away that I wanted to stencil a cutting board that I had in my repurposing stash.
 This particular board is a bamboo cutting board.
 I’ll be turning this into a reversible wall art project.
 For this post I’ll just be showing the Fall side and next week I’ll show you all the Christmas side of the board.